-Smart Shopping Campaigns bring all the latest automation and machine learning technology to Google Shopping.
+Smart Shopping Campaigns bring all automation and machine learning technology to Google Shopping.

 This type of campaign is pretty much self-driving and requires very little maintenance.
-Smart Shopping Campaigns' core features are an expanded reach across all Google networks and a new 'maximize conversion value' smart bidding strategy.
+Smart Shopping Campaigns' core features are an expanded reach across all Google networks and 'maximize conversion value' smart bidding strategy.